letmeriff/riff-app/dev-docs/proper-code/implementation-progress.md

 ## Issues and Blockers

-None identified - implementation is progressing as planned with approximately 16% of issues resolved.
+None identified - implementation is progressing as planned with approximately 23% of issues resolved.

 ## Conclusion

-Significant progress has been made by implementing type definitions and fixing all ESLint issues in two high-priority files.
-These files are particularly important as they form the foundation of the Yjs integration for real-time collaboration features.
+Significant progress has been made by implementing type definitions and fixing all ESLint issues in four key files.
+These files are particularly important as they form the foundation of the Yjs integration for real-time collaboration features and provide examples for handling function types throughout the codebase.

-The approach taken demonstrates how we can systematically address type safety issues by:
+The patterns established in these files demonstrate how we can systematically address type safety issues by:

 1. Creating clear interfaces and type definitions for external libraries
 2. Replacing `Function` types with specific function signatures
 3. Using type assertions strategically in test code
 4. Applying consistent patterns for unused variables and function parameters
+5. Exporting types with clear names rather than using namespaces

 We'll continue applying this approach to the remaining problem files, prioritizing those with the most errors first.